 See, with my previous setup, I guess I could have hired a “tech guy” to make improvements to my system.
 Instead of me doing the development, I hire a team member to do it.

 But, then I just increased my business expenses to hire somebody.
 Not only that, I just made THEM the new bottleneck!
 In the end, if you’re using software built by one person without any community support, you’re held hostage.

 Even if you hire a company to build it, if they’re the only ones who know how it works, they can hold you hostage.

 But, development takes time and resources.
 People don’t usually do this for free.
 And the best development work is going to be done when they’re getting paid.

 This is why paid software is almost always better.
 Furthermore…

 It is FAR more cost effective than hiring people to make it for you, or trying to do it yourself.

 Look, like any good business owner, I track the budget of my business.
-So, as of this writing, I pay out $2,437.66 per year for various software tools and plug-ins that I use in my business.
-I am not counting web hosting or the cost of my CRM (Drip).
+So, when this article was first written in 2020, I was paying out $2,437.66 per year for various software tools and plug-ins that I used in my business.
+That didn’t include web hosting or the cost of my CRM at the time (Drip).
 I’m talking license fees for plug-ins or other optional SAAS tools.